New Law Allows for Expungement of Misdemeanor Criminal Records

 Contact an Experienced Philadelphia Criminal Defense Attorney Today

 Having a criminal record makes it extremely difficult to find gainful employment, housing or take advantage of educational opportunities.
-So if you or a loved one committed a misdemeanor in the past, please contact The Law Offices of Michael T. Van Der Veen in Philadelphia by calling 215-515-6892 and a member of our dedicated legal team will help you schedule a free consultation with a dedicated criminal defense attorney who can help explain your legal options.
+So if you or a loved one committed a misdemeanor in the past, please contact van der Veen, Hartshorn, and Levin in Philadelphia by calling 215-515-6892 and a member of our dedicated legal team will help you schedule a free consultation with a dedicated criminal defense attorney who can help explain your legal options.